rjsalvadorr/portfolio-v6/content/page/cv/index.md

 Toronto, Canada
 Core technologies -- Ember.js, Cytoscape, Node.js, Express, Python, AWS_

-- Worked on a research project featuring a network graph visualization that helped uncover insights in complex scenarios.
+- Worked on Causeworks, a research project featuring a network graph visualization that helped uncover insights in complex scenarios.
-- Responsible for integrating a graph analysis module built by researchers at Virginia Tech.
-This module described a modeled scenario with natural language, which gave users another way to interpret complex data.
+- Integrated a graph analysis module built by researchers at Virginia Tech.
+This module described a modeled scenario with natural language, giving users another way to interpret complex data.
 - Reworked front-end components to improve visuals and performance.
-This aligned the UI closer to the company design system, and reduced UX jankiness while rendering more visual data.
+This aligned the UI closer to the company design system, reduced UX jankiness, and rendered more visual data.

 ### UI Web Developer, Intelex Technologies